"My child is struggling with reading. What do I do?"

 Straightforward Suggestions

-• Practical suggestions for how and when to talk to your child’s teacher or how to teach reading skills yourself.
+Practical guidance on how and when to talk to your child’s teacher or how to implement reading strategies yourself.

 Family-First Design

-• Fun activities, games, and resources to strengthen family bonds and create positive lasting memories around reading, that are also practical and easy to incorporate into everyday life for busy families.
+Fun activities, games, and resources to strengthen family bonds and create positive lasting memories around reading, easily incorporated into everyday life for busy families.

 Multi-Sensory Supports

-• Activities, games and resources are crafted through the lens that every child is uniquely created with their own learning styles, strengths and purpose.
+Activities, games and resources are crafted through the lens that every child is uniquely created with their own learning styles, strengths and interests.

 The Latest Articles